julianFBarbosa/project-dogs/README.md

 npm install
 ```

-If you prefer to install them via yarn
+Or if you prefer to install them via yarn

 ```sh
 yarn
 ```

-It will also work in your favorite dependency manager

 ## Usage